tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Slack out the [Deep Learning Installation Guide](../../14-Deep-Learning/Supplemental/deep_learning_installation_guide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 Students will need this installed before the next unit.

-* There are several misconceptions and myths about what can be achieved with a Robo Advisor, make sure students understand what a Robo Advisor is, and invite them to think about the endless possibilities of this technology for FinTech.
+* There are several misconceptions and myths about what can be achieved with a Robo Advisor.
+Make sure students understand what a Robo Advisor is, and invite them to think about the endless possibilities of this technology for FinTech.

 * Today's class may be challenging for students because they are going to deal with different AWS services, so be sure to get familiar with all the activities before class.